-NGM120 is in a Phase 1 clinical trial to assess safety, tolerability and pharmacokinetics.
+NGM120 is in Phase 1 clinical trials to assess safety, tolerability and pharmacokinetics.
 Both the SAD and MAD portions of the Phase 1 clinical trial are ongoing.
 In extensive preclinical testing, including three-month safety and toxicology studies in non-human primates and rats, NGM120 was well tolerated.

-Our next study of NGM120 will be in cancer patients selected for high expression levels of GDF15.
-We intend to conduct a multicenter, Phase 1a/1b, open-label (Cohort 1) and blinded (Cohort 2) randomized study to evaluate the safety, tolerability and pharmacokinetics, and to obtain preliminary evidence of anti-tumor and anti-CACS activity, of NGM120 in patients with select advanced solid tumors.
+Our next study of NGM120 will be in cancer patients selected for high expression levels of GDF15, such as castration-resistant prostate cancer and pancreatic cancer.
+We will assess whether treatment with NGM120 leads to complete or partial responses or stabilizes disease, in addition to secondary endpoints such as CACS-related quality of life and body weight composition.
 Antagonistic antibodies targeting the GDF15 receptor pathway are not included in the Merck license to GDF15 analogs and are subject to Merck's future option upon completion of a human proof-of-concept study.